-The TC (traction control) warning light will come on briefly when you turn the ignition to ON.
-If it doesn't come on then, have it fixed so it will be ready to warn you if there is a problem.
+The TC (traction control) warning light will come on briefly when you turn the ignition to RUN.
+If it does not come on then, have it fixed so it will be ready to warn you if there is a problem.